Optum/runiac/README.md

 ## Quick Start

+Be sure to check out the [examples](examples/) directory for some starter projects you can use!

 ### Inputs

 Configuration for executing Terrascale is done through environment variables.
 For a list of options, see the code [here](pkg/config/config.go).